• About

 • 100 g (3.5 oz) plain flour

-• 1 (4 ¼ cups) litre milk
+• 1 litre (4 ¼ cups) milk (I use semi-skimmed)

-• 0.25 fresh nutmeg finely grated
+• 0.25 tsp fresh nutmeg finely grated

 • 100 g (3.5 oz) baby spinach

-• handful basil leaves torn
+• a handful of basil leaves torn

 • 50 g (1.8 oz) parmesan grated

-• 250 g (8.8 oz) dried lasagne sheets about 12 sheets or 4 fresh pasta sheets
+• 220g to 250 g (8.8 oz) dried lasagne sheets (about 10 to 12 sheets) or 4 fresh pasta sheets

 • 50 g (1.8 oz) cheddar grated